ricky-fn/chrome-extension-covid19/README.md

 # COVID-19 Visualizer Chrome Extension

-An App that lists countries around the world based on the total cases of Covid 19.
+A Chrome extension that lists countries based on their total COVID-19 cases.
+Users can click on a country to visit a website for full details.

 ## Features